Modular Tactical Vest: Improved Modular Tactical Vest

 In July 2013, the Marine Corps announced its Improved Modular Tactical Vests.
 The IMTV is made for smaller stature Marines who cannot wear the full-sized MTV comfortably.
 The vest comes in small-short, medium-short, and large-short sizes.
 Most Marines use the Scalable Plate Carrier in the field, so it is hoped that the additional sizes will encourage Marines to wear the IMTV in combat.
 The Corps does not want to design female-specific body armor and has found that the issue was different statures related to the length of the torso.
 The IMTV can fit women as well as smaller stature men.

 Protection offered

 The vest has slots for NIJ Level 3A analogue (it is not tested against .44 SWC) kevlar soft armor inserts, with additional slots for hard armor plates, in this case the Enhanced Small Arms Protective Inserts (ESAPI).
-The ESAPI Rev G, the latest model of such armor plates, will protect the wearer against two rounds of .30-06 M2AP at 868 meters per second and will stop multiple hits of lesser threats such as 5.56×45mm NATO, 7.62×51mm NATO, and 7.62×39mm.
-This is opposed to Rev A versions, which would stop M2AP 1.6 times, once with complete confidence, and a second one 60% of the time.
+The ESAPI Rev G, the latest model of such armor plates, will protect the wearer against three(3) rounds of .30-06 M2AP at a velocity of 870 m/s(V0); and will stop multiple hits of lesser threats such as 5.56×45mm NATO, 7.62×51mm NATO, and 7.62×39mm.
+This is opposed to Rev A versions, which would stop two(2) .30-06 M2AP at a velocity of 870 m/s(V0).